hoangtd-dev/hoangtd-dev/README.md

 # Hi there <img src="./wave.gif" width="30px">

-My name is Johnny and I'm a software developer.
+My name is Edward and I'm a software developer.
 I'm from Vietnam and currently working at Portt.

 ### 🚀 Connect with me: